 In addition, the following report is useful when working with municipalities: Adapting to Climate Change : An Introduction for Canadian Municipalities.
 Learn more...

 Measuring Progress on Adaptation and Climate Resilience: Recommendations to the Government of Canada

 Expert Panel on Climate Change Adaptation and Resilience Results, Environment and Climate Change Canada

-The Government of Canada is helping plan and build greener, more sustainable infrastructure for Canadians
+The Government of Canada Climate Lens: helping plan and build greener, more sustainable infrastructure for Canadians

 As part of the Investing in Canada plan, applicants seeking federal funding for new major public infrastructure projects will now be asked to undertake an assessment of how their projects will contribute to or reduce carbon pollution, and to consider climate change risks in the location, design, and planned operation of a project.